walter-elizabeth/University-and-Personal-Coding-Assignments/CMSE 201 - Introduction to Computational Modeling/README.md

-Computational Mathematics, Science and Engineering: Computational modeling using a wide variety of applications examples.
+Computational Mathematics, Science and Engineering 201: Computational modeling using a wide variety of applications examples.
 Algorithmic thinking, dataset manipulation, model building, data visualization, and numerical methods all implemented as programs.